aevripidou1996/Project-1/README.md

 ### It's All Eats

 ## Project Overview
-This is a sumbission for the first groupe project of our coding bootcamp.

-With this assignment we used real API's to create a functional website that allows users to:
+With this assignment we used two real API's to create a functional website that allows users to:

-search for reasteraunts in their area as well as around the world, the app will then respond by providing a list of resteraunts native to that speciffice area with their adress.
+* Search for restaurants in their area as well as around the world, the app will then respond by providing a list of restaurants native to that specific area with their adress.

-Generate random recipes from all all around the the world, while at the same time providing the user with a list of ingredients for a recipe while at the same time providing a detailed instructional video for the user to follow along with.
+* Generate random recipes from all around the world, while at the same time providing the user with a list of ingredients for that recipe.
+It also provide a detailed instructional video for the user to follow along with.

 ## list of APIs used